Who Benefits from Securities Exchange Innovation? with A. Shkilko and E. Yelagin

 How do Extreme Price Movements End? with J. Brogaard and J. Zhang

-We test competing theories on liquidity dynamics during extreme price movements (EPMs).
-Our findings indicate that market makers strategically allow for price pressures and earn compensation from pricing errors.
-As a result, liquidity provision intensifies towards the end of an average EPM.
-This goes counter to a widespread concern that market making constraints cause the deterioration of liquidity as EPMs develop.
-Finally, we demonstrate that limit order book dynamics during EPMs is in line with a socially beneficial equilibrium.
+We test competing theories of liquidity dynamics during extreme price movements (EPMs).
+We find that market makers strategically allow for price pressures and are compensated from correcting pricing errors.
+As a result, liquidity provision intensifies towards the end of a typical EPM.
+This goes counter to a widespread concern that market making constraints cause liquidity to deteriorate as EPMs develop.
+The prevailing limit order book dynamics during EPMs are in line with Weill’s (2007) socially beneficial equilibrium.